Real Estate in Hong Kong

 If you are thinking about moving to Hong Kong, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing costs are much higher here.
 For the price of this flat, I could just about get a mansion in England.
 Our flat (3000 sq ft) here is not in one of the better locations, but it still cost 6,000,000 Hong Kong dollars in 1989.
-I am told I could get about 10 million for it now," explained one expat living in Hong Kong, Hong Kong.
+I am told I could get about 10 million for it now," remarked one member in Hong Kong.

 Should I buy or rent a home in Hong Kong?